 Moving away from the matte-black and glossy glitz, here is another of our favorite picks with Dorman’s real-steel shine.
 These aluminum wheels are the perfect fit for any luxury truck hands down.

-The company has been at the forefront of making replacement automobile parts for years and is still top-tier in their game.
+The company has been at the forefront of making replacement automobile parts for years and is still top-tier in its game.
 And since these aren’t your average one-fits-all type of tires, you’ll be getting the application-specific service that your beloved truck really needs.

 Now, if you’re thinking of upgrading to these wheels and pampering your ride, you’ll need the details.
 This particular wheel has a rim width of 7.5 inches and a rim size of 17 inches.